-You can switch back and forth, and you can copy scores between your organization(s) and personal user account.
+You can switch back and forth, and you can copy slices between your organization(s) and personal user account.

 If you’re familiar with Facebook Pages, you’ll feel right at home.
 This works the same as Facebook’s “Use Facebook as [page]” feature.

-NOTE: At the moment, organization accounts are only available to licensing customers.
+NOTE: Organization accounts are only available to people in the Licensing plan.

 Coming soon!
 For now, the only way to create an organization is to contact the Soundslice team.

 To add a user to an organization: